Woman who died in London attack was former Cambridge student

 He said the other person who died, Jack Merritt, was a course coordinator of the program.
 He also said one of the three people injured is a member of university staff.

+“R.I.P Jack: you were a beautiful spirit who always took the side of the underdog,” David Merritt wrote.

+They were part of a gathering at Fishmongers’ Hall near London Bridge to mark the fifth year of the social justice program, officials said.

-Toope said "what should have been a joyous opportunity to celebrate the achievements of this unique and socially transformative program, hosted by our Institute of Criminology, was instead disrupted by an unspeakable criminal act.”
+“What should have been a joyous opportunity to celebrate the achievements of this unique and socially transformative program, hosted by our Institute of Criminology, was instead disrupted by an unspeakable criminal act,” Toope said

+Attacker Usman Khan, a convicted terrorist who had secured early release from prison, was shot dead by police after he was restrained by civilians.
+Police opened fire after he flashed what looked like a suicide vest, but it was actually a fake device.